| | |

 Preheat the oven to 450 degrees.

 Season the cavity well with kosher salt and freshly cracked pepper.
 Add the thyme sprig to the cavity.
 Truss the bird.
-Side Note: Trussing the bird helps the chicken to cook evenly, and it also makes for a more beautiful roasted bird.
+Side Note: Trussing the bird helps the chicken cook evenly, and it also creates a more beautiful roasted bird.

-Season well with kosher salt all over the bird evenly–the chicken should have a nice uniform coating of salt which will result in a crisp, salty, flavorful skin.
+Season it well with kosher salt all over the bird evenly–the chicken should have a nice, uniform coating of salt, which will result in a crisp, salty, flavorful skin.

 Season the entire bird with some freshly cracked pepper, to taste.

-Remove from the oven and set the chicken on a cutting board to rest for 10-15 minutes.
+Remove from the oven and set it on a cutting board to rest for 10-15 minutes.

 The Best Simple Roast Chicken